 However, here at the Food Hygiene Company, we know the benefits that food hygiene training can bring to your business, and with our Level 1 food hygiene courses starting from as little as £9.95 plus VAT per course, why wouldn’t you want to certify your knowledge today?

 Food hygiene training at Level 3 and above will need to be completed in a face-to-face environment.
-For more information about our face-to-face food hygiene training, please click here.
+However, you can of course pre-book this course today.

 If you’d like to speak to a member of our friendly customer support team about food hygiene training for your pub or bar, please get in touch by calling our office on 01327 552136, email us at firstname.lastname@example.org, or use the live chat feature available on this website.

 The Food Hygiene Company offices are open from 9am to 5.30pm, Monday to Friday.